-18 states offer a sales tax holiday known as a “tax-free weekend.”
-Considering Americans pay an average of 9.9% in state and local taxes, according to Intuit — these aren’t wimpy savings, especially when it comes to diapers and baby stuff.
+We’ve found 17 states that offer a sales tax holiday known as a “tax-free weekend.”
+Considering some Americans pay 7% or higher, these aren’t wimpy savings, especially when it comes to diapers and baby stuff.

 Diapers, bibs, baby clothes, and blankets are specifically included on most tax-free lists, which means we’re looking at a rare opportunity to save big on the items your little bundle of joy can’t have enough of.

-Read on for a brief overview of how these weekends work, as well as when and where to find each baby product, like diapers, tax-free.
+Read on for a brief overview of how these weekends work, as well as when and where we expect to see baby products, and diapers, tax-free in 2023 (based on what we saw in 2022).

 Pssst … speaking of savings, download the KCL app so we can tell you when we see prices drop for all of the baby deals!